Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 Scoping out cool buildings ranks among our favorite things to do in Morganton and Fonta Flora Brewing is definitely one.

-Their beers pay homage to the area, with Lake James Life (lager), Nebo Pilsner, and Double Hop Beard (double IPA) headlining list of tasty varieties.
+Their beers pay homage to the area, with Lake James Life (lager), Nebo Pilsner, and Double Hop Beard (double IPA) headlining a list of tasty varieties.

-We also highly recommend you drive out to Fonta Flora’s Whippoorwill Farm location, for one of the best brewery views in North Carolina!
+We also highly recommend you drive out to Fonta Flora’s Whippoorwill Farm location for one of the best brewery views in North Carolina!

 Read More: 25 Wonderful Wineries Near Asheville (Vineyards Within 2 Hours)